Tempo logotype

 Agencies, freelancers, HR/operations teams, small-to-mid businesses

-The difference between Tempo and Clockify isn't time tracking feature parity.
-Both log hours against projects and generate utilization reports.
-The difference is what happens after hours are logged.
 In Tempo, a logged hour is an input to a governed financial record: It carries a cost rate, maps to an account code (CapEx or OpEx), feeds a project budget, and rolls up into a portfolio-level financial health view that finance and PMO review together.
 In Clockify, a logged hour is a billable unit or an attendance record – accurate for its purpose, but isolated from the portfolio decisions that depend on it.

 How Tempo and Clockify approach AI and integrations

-Because every confirmed entry maps to an account code and a cost rate, AI-assisted logging improves the financial record, not just the convenience metric.
-Tempo's BI connectors – including Power BI Connector for Jira, Power BI Connector for ServiceNow, Power BI Connector for monday.com, Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports – ship as separate Marketplace apps, not bundled into the SPM suite.
+Tempo's BI connectors – including Power BI Connector for Jira, Power BI Connector for ServiceNow, Power BI Connector for monday.com, Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports – ship as separate Marketplace apps.
 They make that record available to the analytics tools finance teams already run.

 Clockify's workflow automation focuses on the time capture experience.
 Timer controls, idle detection, and GPS tracking (on paid tiers) reduce the likelihood of unlogged time.
 The product also offers Clockify Kiosk – a shared device check-in feature for field or non-desk workers – and payroll integrations for HR teams managing hourly staff.
 For agencies, service teams, and organizations with distributed hourly workforces, these features address real problems.
-Clockify integrates with Jira via a connector, while Tempo extends Jira's data model directly.
+Clockify integrates with Jira via a connector.
+Tempo extends Jira's data model directly.

 Top Clockify strengths